 - 7 1/2 cups (1,140g) powdered sugar (I used Sprouts Vegan)

-- 1 tablespoon white vanilla powder (this keeps the icing nice and white and is alcohol-free, but you could sub with extract if you like, but use half)
+- 1 tablespoon white vanilla powder (I use this instead of extract to keep the frosting white.
+You can sub with extract if you like, but use HALF.)

 - 3 tablespoons (45g) coconut milk